 We don’t want to admit it but walking out onto the gym floor when you’re new to lifting can be very intimidating.
-Everyone seems to know what they’re doing.
+Everyone seems to know what they are doing.
 All the machines look complicated to operate.
-We don’t want to make a mistake and look like the novice we are, so we avoid this section all together.
-Sticking to the mats, the cardio machines or maybe we just pack up and go home.
+We don’t want to make a mistake and look like the novice we are, so we avoid this section altogether.
+Sticking to the mats, the cardio machines, or maybe we pack up and go home.

 It shouldn’t be like this.
 The gym floor is for everyone.
-You shouldn’t have to be a fitness fanatic or a body builder to try it out.
+You shouldn’t have to be a fitness fanatic or a bodybuilder to try it out.
 It doesn’t matter how much you lift or how often you lift it; resistance and strength training have so many benefits for your physical health that everyone should feel like they can get involved and benefit from them.

 So, if you’re looking for some motivation and the courage to start navigating the weights section, look no further.